Pediatric Bronchiectasis Treatment & Management

 Bronchodilators are indicated when bronchial hyperreactivity is evident.
 These agents are used to improve ciliary beat frequency and, thus, facilitate mucus clearance.
 However, no randomized studies have validated their usefulness in the management of bronchiectasis.

-Furthermore, some patients with bronchiectasis experience paradoxic bronchoconstriction with beta-agonist therapy.
+Although beta agonists may improve ciliary function and airway clearance, ensure that they are not adversely affecting lung function.
+Some patients with bronchiectasis experience paradoxic bronchoconstriction with beta-agonist therapy.
 This is likely secondary to loss of airway tone due to beta-agonist relaxation of bronchial smooth muscle superimposed on already weakened bronchial cartilage in the bronchiectatic airway.
 Therefore, assessing bronchodilator response before beginning such therapy is critical.
+If no significant bronchodilator response is observed, the ciliary effects by themselves are not great enough to warrant such therapy.

 Mucolytic Therapy